 She gave me the books I loved, and the time and space to read them; that was her true legacy, her gift to us.
 I am working on her other bequest—that of tidying things up.
 Mom’s earring is gone.
 But I will always have her—the stories she gave me, her insane capacity to tidy up, and of course, the other earring, one of a pair, left behind.

 Wishing you a lovely April, full of life-changing magic—

 Andrea Flake, Bacon PTO

-This month, the PTO is proud to bring you:
+This April, the Bacon PTO is proud to bring you all this good stuff:

 Board Meetings are held the second Thursday of each month at 9:05am in the Teacher's Lounge.
 You are welcome to attend these meetings as well.

 President – Andrea Flake email@example.com